nezchan0/Digital_Recipe_Book_with_AI_recommendation/README.md

 ### HOW TO RUN THE SERVER
 1. Open command prompt and go to the project directory
 2. Then write 'python manage.py runserver' and open the localhost web page.
-3. To apply the emailing functionality write 'python manage.py my_script' it will run the script to fetch data from the database and send the email through brevo enailing API.
+3. To apply the emailing functionality write 'python manage.py my_script' it will run the script to fetch data from the database and send the email through brevo emailing API.